 In addition to picnic items, make sure to bring:

 How to Get to the Bua Tong Sticky Waterfalls in Chiang Mai

 The photos of this place hardly do it justice.
 Go there and see for yourself how amazing the waterfalls are.
-This was one of Angela’s family’s favorite places to visit in Chiang Mai during their two-week visit in March 2014.
+This was one of Angela’s family’s favorite places to visit in Chiang Mai during their two-week visit.
 We highly recommended checking it out!